 Some of you may have already encountered this.
-You upgraded your system to PowerShell V3 and you asked how do I get PrimalScript or PowerShell Studio to recognize the new version of PowerShell?
+You upgraded your system to PowerShell 3.0, 4.0, or 5.0 and you want PrimalScript or PowerShell Studio to recognize the new version of PowerShell.
 This article addresses that very question.
 You can accomplish this by following the steps outlined below.
 This article will also cover the case where you add a new module or snapin as well.

 Updating PrimalScript & PowerShell Studio:

 NOTE: In PowerShell Studio 4.2.89 and later, this step is done automatically.
 Skip to step 2.

 You will need to register the dependent PowerShell controls for the product.
 Depending on if the correct PowerShell version was present when you initially installed the product, it might be necessary to re-register the controls.
 This can be done by running RegisterControls.exe.
 This executable is located in the same directory as the application:

 When the above window appears, check the relevant versions of PowerShell to register and press OK.

 Note: The RegisterControls.exe updates both products, so you need only run it once.

 Once the appropriate PowerShell controls are registered, you also need to update the PowerShell cache used by both applications.

 Note: You need only update the cache in one application, since both products share the same cache information.

 1. Access the Options via the File menu: